MicrosoftDocs/appcenter-docs/docs/distribution/externally-hosted-releases.md

 2. Choose **Specify build URL** to go to the wizard for creating a release without uploading a binary to App Center.
 3. Enter the required information
    1. The HTTPS URL pointing to the binary you're hosting.
    2. The build number of your release.
-This is for you to keep track of exactly which binary the release points to.
    3. For some operating systems: the version of your release.
-This is the version number users will see when asked to update.
 4. Choose **Next** to enter the rest of the release information.
 From here on, the flow is the same as for regular releases.
 5. On the **Notes** tab, optionally enter the release notes for your testers.
 Choose **Next**.
 6. On the **Destinations** tab, select the tester(s)/group(s) to distribute the release to.
 Choose **Next**.
 7. On the **Review** tab, verify the details of the release.
-Optionally select whether it's a mandatory update, or to not notify users of the release.
+Optionally select not to notify users of the release.
 8. Finally choose **Distribute** to distribute the release.
 It will appear to the testers you gave access and they'll be notified depending on your settings.

 ## Using the API to create a release with an externally hosted build